Amitkr77/EcoTwist_site/README.md

 ---

-## 🌱 About EcoTwist
+## 🌱 About Ecotwist
-EcoTwist is more than a store – it’s a movement towards **smart, sustainable living**.
+Ecotwist is more than a store – it’s a movement towards **smart, sustainable living**.
-By choosing EcoTwist, you’re not only buying eco-friendly products but also **contributing to a greener planet**.
+By choosing Ecotwist, you’re not only buying eco-friendly products but also **contributing to a greener planet**.